shreyjain13/shreyjain13.github.io/index.md

 ### My Research

-The central question I am attempting to address is: How we can design systems to counteract information integrity risks from Large Foundation Models and promote democratic pluralism?
+The central question I am attempting to address is: How we can design systems to counteract information integrity risks from AI and promote democratic pluralism?

 I have attempted at addressing this ambitious problem through answering different narrow, yet also ambitious questions.